mike-ward/mike-ward.github.io/_posts/2018-05-09-mithril-rising.md

 Web site front ends.
 It's similar to React but is easier to understand, faster and much much smaller (8K compressed).

-What's surprising is despite its tiny size, it's a more potent solution than React.
-It uses a virtual DOM differencing implementation for performant rendering, utilities for high-level modeling via functional composition, support for routing, HTTP requests and componentization.
+What's surprising is despite its tiny size, Mithril is a more potent solution than React.
+Mithril uses a virtual DOM differencing implementation for performant rendering, utilities for high-level modeling via functional composition, support for routing, HTTP requests and componentization.
 Just enough functionality to hit that sweet of generating forms and making service requests without having to, "Download the Internet."

 > *Note: I'm assuming you have a passing familiarity with React or other
 > React like frameworks.*

 OK, so what does it look like?
-Assuming that `mithril.js` is already loaded on the page:

 <script src="https://flems.io/flems.html" type="text/javascript" charset="utf-8"></script>
 <script>